Guru Tegh Bahadur Nagar, Delhi

-Kingsway Camp (officially Guru Teg Bahadur Nagar (GTB Nagar) since 1970) is a historic locality situated in the vicinity of Civil Lines and Delhi University in North West Delhi.
-It commences from the Guru Teg Bahadur Nagar (GTB) intersection, and encompasses residential areas like Hudson Lines and Outram Lines.
-Neighbouring localities include Dhaka Village, Mukherjee Nagar, and Hakikat Nagar.
+Guru Tegh Bahadur Nagar, formerly known as Kingsway Camp (its official name until 1970) is a neighbourhood situated in North West part of Delhi.
+It is a historic locality, situated in the vicinity of Civil Lines and University of Delhi and encompasses residential areas like Hudson Lines, Outram Lines, and Haqiqat Nagar.
+Neighbouring localities include Mukherjee Nagar and Model Town.
 The foundation of the new capital of British India, New Delhi, was laid at the Coronation Park by King George V in December, 1911, rendering this area historically significant.